MohamedAymanMohamedIbrahimEl-Adawy/flutter_structure/README.md

-# 📱 Clean Architecture Mobile App
+# 📱 Clean Architecture Mobile App With CI CD Using Fastlane and Github

 This project follows a modular, scalable, and testable architecture using a combination of **feature-based** and **layered architecture** patterns.